ceph/ceph-ansible/README-MULTISITE.md

 **Note:** `rgw_zone_user`, `system_access_key`, and `system_secret_key` should match what you used in the Primary Cluster

 **Note:** `ansible_fqdn` domain name assigned to `rgw_multisite_endpoint_addr` must be resolvable from the Primary Ceph cluster's mon and rgw node(s)

-**Note:** if there is more than 1 RGW in the Secondary Cluster, `rgw_multisite_endpoints` needs to be set with the RGWs in the Secondary Cluster just like it was set in the Primary Cluster

 5. Run the ceph-ansible playbook on your 2nd cluster